China's capital steps up COVID-19 measures as outbreak persists

 The figures exclude cases reported in Hong Kong and Macau, which are Chinese territories but independently report their data.
 The commission also excludes cases reported in Taiwan, the self-ruled island that China claims as its own.

-Reporting by Beijing newsroom and David Stanway in Shanghai, writing by Se Young Lee; Editing by Himani Sarkar and Michael Perry
+Reporting by Gabriel Crossley and Lusha Zhang in Beijing and David Stanway in Shanghai, writing by Se Young Lee and Ryan Woo; Editing by Himani Sarkar and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.